Language development: Environmental influences

 Some language development experts have characterized child directed speech in stages.
 Primarily, the parents use repetition and also variation to maintain the infant's attention.
 Secondly, the parent simplifies speech to help in language learning.
 Third, any speech modifications maintain the responsiveness of the child.
 These modifications develop into a conversation that provides context for the development.

+As these children begin to grow and acquire more language, it is the parenting style of the caretakers of the child that directly influences their language skills and reading comprehension.
+These parenting styles that affect these children are the authoritative and authoritarian.
+The styles that are more authoritative have a direct association with an increase in language development and reading comprehension, while the authoritarian style has a negative relationship to family cohesion which negatively impacts language development and reading comprehension.
+It is the style of parenting that is used that can determine how well our children can acquire language.

 Cultural and socioeconomic effects

 While most children throughout the world develop language at similar rates and without difficulty, cultural and socioeconomic differences have been shown to influence development.
 An example of cultural differences in language development can be seen when comparing the interactions of mothers in the United States with their infants with mothers in Japan.
 Mothers in the United States use more questions, are more information-oriented, and use more grammatically correct utterances with their 3-month-olds.
 Mothers in Japan, on the other hand, use more physical contact with their infants, and more emotion-oriented, nonsense, and environmental sounds, as well as baby talk, with their infants.
 These differences in interaction techniques reflect differences in "each society's assumptions about infants and adult-to-adult cultural styles of talking."

 Specifically in North American culture, maternal race, education, and socioeconomic class influence parent-child interactions in the early linguistic environment.
 When speaking to their infants, mothers from middle class "incorporate language goals more frequently in their play with their infants," and in turn, their infants produce twice as many vocalizations as lower class infants.
 Mothers from higher social classes who are better educated also tend to be more verbal, and have more time to spend engaging with their infants in language.
 Additionally, lower class infants may receive more language input from their siblings and peers than from their mothers.